SmileycorpMC/raids-backport/README.md

 Ominous Bottles

+Mod support with Crossbow, Spartan's Weaponry and Tinker's Constructs crossbows

 ### Future Plans

-Bells
+Bells (and/or FutureMC bell support)

 Allays

-Mod support and more config customisability
+Fully customisable raids, with muliple raid types based on various conditions like gamstages or advancements.

+Tektopia support?